andypotatohy/roast/README.md

     reviewRes('nyhead','20180611T185950')

-Review the results from simulation tagged `'20180611T185950'` on the New York head, showing the results in the brian by default.
+Review the results from simulation tagged `'20180611T185950'` on the New York head, showing the results in the brain by default.

 #### Example 39